wackerspaul/comparison-approach/README.md

 # comparison-approach
-R-code of the comparison approach as used Heusinkvled et. al. 2018 and Luijten et. al. 2019
+R-code of the comparison approach as used Heusinkveld et. al. 2018 and Luijten et. al. 2019